 - North Dakota State tax-exempt nonprofit arts organization.

 - Federally tax-exempt nonprofit arts organization.

-- Federally tax-exempt non-arts organizations and community education units.
-Arts budgets must be isolated from the larger entity’s budget and have an advisory committee for the proposed project.
+- Federally tax-exempt non-arts organizations and community education units. - Arts budgets must be isolated from the larger entity’s budget.

 And All Applicants Must: